Lindwyrm993/Lindwyrm993/README.md

 * **The Engineer:** Deconstructs complex problems, designs logical systems, and builds resilient solutions from first principles.
 * **The Humanist:** Focuses on the end-user and the broader societal impact of technology, ensuring solutions are not only functional but also responsible and empathetic.

-My primary domains of interest are **Artificial Intelligence and Data Science**, as I believe these fields hold the greatest potential for addressing real-world challenges in the coming decade.
+My primary interests lie in **Artificial Intelligence and Data Science**, as I see them as the most promising tools for tackling real-world challenges in the coming decade.

 ---